 On the 27th, Lieut Elliott reported from leave.
 48563 Pte Ieuan Phillips records as sleeping until 10.30 am after the Units long night march but there was little time for rest and at 6pm, the Unit paraded and marched with the 114th Brigade to St Hilaire arriving at 3.15am!
 Once again, a billeting party had been sent on in advance and again the men were accommodated in barns.
-Again, the Unit was responsible for transferring the men who were unable to march but because of the scatted nature of the Brigades billets in the Ransart area, only 110 of 228 were transferred during the night of the 27th/28th June.
+Once more, the Unit was responsible for transferring the men who were unable to march but because of the scatted nature of the Brigades billets in the Ransart area, only 110 of 228 were transferred during the night of the 27th/28th June.

-A bathing parade and a further foot inspection was carried out and preparations were made during the day to march again in the evening but in the mid afternoon, orders were received to ‘stand fast’ and at 11.45pm further orders were receive by the Unit to continue to collect the men left behind in the Ransart area.
+A bathing parade and a further foot inspection was carried out and preparations were made during the day to march again in the evening but in the mid afternoon, orders were received to ‘stand fast’ and at 11.45pm further orders were received by the Unit to continue to collect the men left behind in the Ransart area.
 Cars (ambulances) were immediately dispatched to collect 8 men of the 10th Welsh at Neuvillette, 50 of the 14th Welsh at Bouquemaison and 60 of the 15th Welsh at Barley but it was discovered that these men had moved and no information could be obtained as to their whereabouts.

-Thursday the 29th must have been a pleasant rest for the men of the Unit with a parade being held at 9.30am followed by physical drill (exercise) for an hour and then yet another foot inspection.
+Thursday the 29th must have been a pleasant rest for the men of the Unit, with a parade being held at 9.30am followed by physical drill (exercise) for an hour and then yet another foot inspection.
 Lieut D C M Page reported from leave and only 4 other ranks were admitted sick.
 48563 Pte Ieuan Phillips records that the vehicle he was in, transferring the sick, had a breakdown and he had to walk for assistance, the vehicle being towed to Fienvillers at 4.30am.
 He had to wait until 11.30am for the vehicle to be repaired before returning to St Hilaire.
 He had dinner and then set out again for Beauval at 2.30pm, returning at 7.15pm to finally lay down in a barn for a rest as he was tired out.
 He was up again at 5.30am the next day and was out again on the 30th collecting and evacuating the sick of the Brigade again.

 At 9am on the 30th, Lt Col Davies inspected the rifles of the A.S.C. men attached to the Unit (the only men in the Unit who carried weapons) and at 9.30am carried out an inspection of the entire Unit and their iron rations, gas helmets and goggles.
 This was followed at 10am by Capt Ffoulkes instructing the Unit on the method of wearing their gas helmets in front line trenches.
 At 5pm, the Unit had another night march from St Hilaire to Val de Maison, arriving at 3.15am.
 Another long night march at the end of a full day!

-The 1st July saw the start of the infantry assault on the Somme and the Unit spent the day at Val De Maision, opening a hospital for the sick of the 114th Brigade and also a Divisional Hospital to treat scabies cases.
+The 1st July saw the start of the infantry assault on the Somme and the Unit spent the day at Val De Maison, opening a hospital for the sick of the 114th Brigade and also a Divisional Hospital to treat scabies cases.
 However, an order was received at around noon for the Unit to be prepared to move at six hours notice and at 6.15pm a further order was received to march east with the 114th Brigade at 7pm.
 The Unit quickly packed up and, within 45 minutes, all the wagons were packed, the canvas struck and hospital cases evacuated with the exception of the scabies cases who marched with the Unit.
 A billeting party was sent to the Brigade HQ and received orders to proceed to the billeting area at Puchevillers.
-The Unit was stood to from 7pm until 10pm when the order to march was received.
+The Unit was stood to from 7pm until 10pm, when the order to march was received.
 On arrival at Puchevillers, the Unit relieved the 129th Field Ambulance, took over their billets and also 26 patients left there.

 48563 Pte Ieuan Phillips reported sleeping on a chair in a kitchen and waking at 3.30am as there was too much excitement to sleep.
 Wounded men were arriving at the CCS in their hundreds, British as well as Germans.
 The sick of the 38th (Welsh) division were being cleared to a Rest Station in readiness to go into action at any moment.

-A further 5 Medical Officers and 55 other ranks from the Unit reported at mid day on the 3rd July to the OC No. 3 CCS with the offer from Col Davies that they be used to assist as a large number of casualties were still waiting in convoys of ambulances for admission.
+A further 5 Medical Officers and 55 other ranks from the Unit reported at midday on the 3rd July to the OC No. 3 CCS with the offer from Col Davies that they be used to assist, as a large number of casualties were still waiting in convoys of ambulances for admission.
 After the wounded men had been inspected by the Medical Officers of the Unit, they were given food and drink by the orderlies of the Unit.
 At 4pm the Unit received orders to move to Franvillers with the 114th Brigade that evening and they marched out of Puchevillers at 7.55pm and arrived at their new location at 1.05 on the 4th July, a delay being caused by a large column of artillery passing through Franvillers.
-The Unit War diary records that 037001 Driver Walter Alderson ASC from Caerphilly, attached to the Unit required evacuation to the CCS.
+The Unit War Diary records that 037001 Driver Walter Alderson ASC from Caerphilly, attached to the Unit, required evacuation to the CCS.

 At Franvillers, the Unit was billeted in scattered barns and lofts and received orders to be prepared to move from 10.00am onwards.
 At 4.00pm, orders were received to send a billeting party to Heilly and Lieut Buckley was detailed for this duty.
 The Unit finally moved off at about 9pm and marched with the 114th Brigade behind the 14th Welsh, arriving at Heilly at 10.30pm where they were accommodated in a marshy wood in canvas huts.
 On the evening of the 4th, the Unit received orders from the A.D.M.S that it was to close as a hospital, the final preparation for the Battle ahead.